-We are introducing a new way to connect to ProtonVPN services using IKEv2 on Linux machines.
-This guide is made with our community member help ‘sh4dowb’.
-It can be used if you prefer the IKEv2 protocol itself or facing network issues using Linux client tool.
+We are introducing a new way to connect to ProtonVPN using IKEv2 on Linux machines.
+We want to thank “Sh4dowb,” a member of the Proton community, who was a great help in creating this guide.
+Use this tutorial if you prefer the connecting to our servers via the IKEv2 protocol or if you are facing network issues with you Linux client tool.

-This setup guide shows how to configure an IKEv2 connection on Mint 18.3 Sylvia.
+This setup guide explains how to configure an IKEv2 connection on Mint 18.3 Sylvia.

-1. You need to install the necessary packages by opening up the Terminal (CTRL+T) and entering these commands: (It will prompt you for your root password to allow installation, enter it to proceed)
+You need to install the necessary packages by opening up the Terminal (CTRL+T) and entering these commands: (It will prompt you for your root password to allow installation.
+Enter it to proceed)

 sudo apt-get install strongswan

 sudo apt-get install strongswan-extra-plugins sudo apt-get install libcharon-extra-plugins

 Note: depending on your Linux distribution, you might not need all the packages.
 If the Terminal prompts ‘Unable to locate package’, simply continue without the package.